beginning of content

 How is sleep paralysis treated?

-Sleep paralysis doesn’t cause significant problems for most people, and no treatment is needed.
-It’s often helpful to learn about sleep paralysis and be reassured that it is not a cause for concern.
+Sleep paralysis doesn’t cause serious problems for most people, and no treatment is usually needed.
+You may find it helpful to learn about sleep paralysis and speak to your doctor for reassurance that there is no cause for concern.

 Can sleep paralysis be prevented?